Even if you don't know about the Ferrari Testarossa, you know what it looks like and where it's been.

 The engine and the Ferrari Testarossa specs in general meant business, as these features all combine provided a maximum power output of 287 kW (390 PS; 385 hp) at around 6,300 rpm.
 It also had a maximum torque of 490 N⋅m (361 lb/ft) at 4,500 rpm.
 Initially, U.S. editions of the Ferrari Testarossa had noticeably less power at 283 kW (385 PS; 380 hp).
 The Testarossa is capable of accelerating from zero to 62 miles per hour in about 5.3 seconds and up to 50 miles per hour in just over five seconds.
 The top speed of a Testarossa is believed to be around 180 miles per hour.

 Ferrari Testarossa Transmission

 The Ferrari Testarossa 5-speed manual transmission is rear-mounted in all versions and editions of the vehicle.
-In keeping with tradition, it would be the last Ferrari to have a dog-leg first gear.
-The logic being that when racing the driver would be in 2nd and 3rd primarily.
-With first gear being bottom left, reverse gear is locked out at the upper left.
+In keeping with tradition, it would be the last Ferrari to have a dog-leg first gear, the logic being that when racing the driver would be in 2nd and 3rd primarily.
+With the first gear being at the bottom left, the reverse gear is locked out at the upper left.

 Ferrari Testarossa Interior